Skip to content

 Sunset at Corong Corong beach, El Nido, Palawan in the Philippines

 So what about you?
-Where should you start to sell your pictures and make money even while traveling?
+Where should you start to sell your pictures and make money even while travelling?

-If you only look at things from a photographer’s perspective you would probably opt for macrostock.
-However, you have to look at things from a buyer’s perspective: if you have to buy a picture for a blog article or a Facebook AD campaign will you be willing to spend hundreds of dollars for a single image?
+If you only look at things from a photographer’s perspective, you would probably opt for macrostock.
+However, you have to look at things from a buyer’s perspective: if you buy a picture for a blog article or a Facebook AD campaign, will you be willing to spend hundreds of dollars for a single image?
 Definitely not.
-That’s why today most of the people who need pictures buy them from Microstock websites such as Shutterstock.
+That’s why today, most people who need pictures buy them from Microstock websites such as Shutterstock.

-Anyway, this is your decision, but you have to think carefully about it because it’s difficult to revert things once you start selling.
+This is your decision, but you must think carefully about it because it’s difficult to change things once you start selling.

 A suggestion I give is to sell your pictures on Alamy.
-It’s not an agency with a high volume of sales, but the prices are much higher than its competitors and you keep a generous 40% of the final price.
+It’s not an agency with a high sales volume, but the prices are much higher than those of its competitors, and you keep 40% of the final price.

 How about selling your pictures independently?

 Another option is selling your pictures directly through your website.
-This presents some challenges though: first, you need a lot of space in your hosting given the fact that every picture can take up a lot of space.
+This presents some challenges: first, you need a lot of space in your hosting, given that every picture can take up a lot of space.

-Then you have to set up an e-commerce or some kind of system to actually allow people to find and buy your images and that’s not easy.
-Of course, there will be times when some customers will actually contact you to purchase some of your images even if you don’t have an e-commerce, but that’s very unusual.
+Then, you have to set up an e-commerce or some system to allow people to find and buy your images, and that’s not easy.
+Of course, there will be times when some customers will contact you to purchase some of your images even if you don’t have an e-commerce, but that’s very unusual.

-So what’s the best solution to sell your pictures through your website?
-There are several options out there, one of them was the platform Bluemelon.com (apparently now closed).
-These platforms allow you to create an online portfolio with integrated e-commerce so that you don’t have to think about the technical stuff.
+So, what’s the best solution to sell your pictures through your website?
+There are several options; one was the platform Bluemelon.com (apparently now closed).
+These platforms allow you to create an online portfolio with integrated e-commerce, so you don’t have to think about the technical stuff.

-These websites usually keep a percentage of your earnings as a commission as well.
+These websites usually also keep a percentage of your earnings as a commission.

 What are some of the pros and cons of this system?